abarker/strip-hints/README.rst

    Do not move colons to fix line breaks that occur in the hints for the function return type.
 Default is false.
 See the Limitations section below for more information.

+``--no-equal-move``
+   Do not move the assignment with ``=`` when needed to fix annotated assignments that include newlines in the type hints.
+When they are moved the total number of lines is kept the same in order to preserve line number correspondence between the stripped and non-stripped files.
+If this option is selected and such a situation occurs an exception is raised.
+See the Limitations section below for more information.

 ``--only-assigns-and-defs``
    Only strip annotated assignments and standalone type definitions, keeping